 Toys tend to spill out into every room in the home.
 In the living room, I use baskets and bins to keep the most-liked toys stored.
 At the end of the day, it only takes a minute to get everything picked up and tossed into the bins.

 A great way to cut back on toys without actually ditching them is by taking half of your children’s toys and storing them in a plastic tote for a few weeks or months.
-Limit the amout of toys that they have to play with right now.
+Limit the number of toys that they have to play with right now.
 Then when you swap out the items with the ones in the tote, it’ll be like they’re seeing the toys for the first time!
 They’ll be excited to play with the “new” stuff, and you’ll be excited to have less crap to clean up each day.

 When in doubt, throw it out